-Because the history department is small and intimate, graduate students have a lot of direct interaction with professors and receive much guidance and encouragement.
+The faculty for the historic preservation program is drawn from the practicing professionals in the field in Delaware, as well as from the history department faculty.
+Graduate students have a lot of direct interaction with professors and receive much guidance and encouragement.

 Research and Experience